hildeweerts/responsiblemachinelearning/book/introduction/introduction.md

 The techniques, challenges, and considerations discussed in these lecture notes mostly involve applications based on supervised learning.
 Nonetheless, the sociotechnical approach that is encouraged throughout the lecture notes can be applied to any analytics project.

 Of course, there is much more to cover than what reasonably fits into one book.
-In addition to the values of fairness and explainability, other important requirements are, for example, technical safety, privacy, sustainability.
+In addition to fairness, other important requirements are, for example, transparency, technical safety, privacy, sustainability.
 Additionally, there are many adjacent topics such as moral philosophy, accessible product design, and organizational best practices.
 Although organizational structures, including efforts such as ethics committees and programs for diversity and inclusion, are crucial for operationalizing responsible machine learning these are not the main focus of these lecture notes.

 ## Navigating this book